Finland–Ukraine relations

 Before 1918, both Finland and Ukraine were part of the Russian Empire.
 In 1918, Finland was one of the first countries to recognise Ukraine and open a diplomatic mission in Kyiv.

 Finland once again recognised Ukraine on December 30, 1991.
 Both countries established diplomatic relations on February 26, 1992.

+Finland is a member of NATO and the European Union which Ukraine applied for in 2022.
 Both countries are full members of Council of Europe.